Flash Gordon & the Warriors of Mongo

-Flash Gordon & the Warriors of Mongo is a role-playing game published by Fantasy Games Unlimited in 1977.
+Flash Gordon & the Warriors of Mongo is a science fiction role-playing game published by Fantasy Games Unlimited in 1977 that is based on the Flash Gordon franchise.
+It was the first role-playing game to be based on a pre-existing media property.

 Description

 Flash Gordon & the Warriors of Mongo is a science-fantasy system based on the Flash Gordon comic series.
 The game uses a "schematic" rules system in which characters and play are defined in only the most general of terms.
 The game includes campaign setting material describing the realms of the planet Mongo.